L9Manuel9/cybersecurity-skills/freelance-documents/GDPR compliance/README.md

 This document is your "bible" for the GDPR.
 Study it, make it yours, and use it to guide your work.
 Good luck.

+You can find it in the GDPR (Optimize) subfolder, within this folder. as a instantly available README.md .